The Basic Rules for Faculty/Staff

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by UC Merced to comply with the requirements of the Federal Educational Rights and Privacy Act, addressed to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW., Washington, D.C.
 20202-4605.

-A student who wants to withhold all information (including address, phone number and UC Merced email address) from the category of public information must file a form in the Office of the Registrar by the 10th day of instruction.
-If a student does not choose this option, this information may be released and the student’s local address, phone number and UC Merced email address will be included in the campus student directory.
+A current student who wants to withhold all information (including phone number and UC Merced email address) from the category of public information must file a form in the Office of the Registrar.
+If a student does not choose this option, this information may be released and the student’s lived name and UC Merced email address will be included in the campus student directory.